Effective Brauer-Siegel on some curves in $Y(1)^n$: Archimedean relations at CM-points

-The only thing we are left with showing is statement $(4)$ of the Lemma.
+\textbf{Step 4: Non-triviality} The only thing we are left with showing is statement $(4)$ of the Lemma.
 This would show the ``non-triviality'' of the relation among the values at $x(s)$ of the G-functions of our family $\mathcal{Y}$ in the notation of \cite{andre1989g} Ch. $VII$, $\S$ $5$.
+In practical terms, we need to show that $R_{s,\infty}\notin I_{0}$, where $I_0$ is the ideal described in \Cref{trivialrels}.